tavurth/PyTimeout/README.md

 # PyTimer
-A simple timed callout function for python
+A simple timed callback function for python

 # Use: